AnhQuoc533/aws-ml-workflow/2-ml-workflow/console-tutorial.md

   "RoleArn": "?"
 }
 ```
 7. Since the name for new processing job must be unique, you should not hard-code its name in the *ProcessingJobName* field.
 If a static name is used, the state machine will create processing job with the same name for every execution, which will cause error and disrupt the workflow.
 Instead, dynamically generate a unique name using JSONata expression.
 In the *ProcessingJobName* field, enter the leading name of your choice and concatenate it with the function `millis()`.
 For example, `{% 'BlazingText-' & $millis() %}`.
+Feel free to use different expression.

 8. In the *RoleArn* field, enter the ARN (Amazon Resource Name) of the role you created and used throughout your SageMaker AI experiments in the last tutorial.
 To do this, head to IAM using the search bar.
        <p align="center"><img src="img/iam.png" width="80%"></p>